How does the history and development of Wedgwood compare to that of other neighborhoods in Seattle?

 Because 85th Street was the northern limit of Township 25, for nearly one hundred years 85th Street was considered to be as far as Seattle would ever grow.
 Finally in 1954 the city limits were set at 145th Street.
 Today the southern half of Wedgwood is in Township 25, up to NE 85th Street, and the northern half is in Township 26.
 That is why Wedgwood houses north of NE 85th Street have curbside mailboxes, because Township 26 had been a rural delivery route instead of the door-to-door walking route of mail for houses south of NE 85th Street.

 After all of the territory that William Strickler had seen during the land survey of the summer of 1855, he chose for himself a claim in what is now the commercial district of Fremont, from North 34th to 39th Streets.
 There William Strickler’s survey party noted that they stepped across a small stream.
 This stream was at the northwest corner of Lake Union.
-In the 1880’s the stream was widened and was called The Outlet, and a gated “splash dam” was built at The Outlet so that water could be released with enough force to float logs to the sawmill on Lake Union.
-Beginning in the 1850′s Seattleites saw that it would be possible to cut a canal and that is how Lake Union got its name: the thought was to go through and unite a waterway from Puget Sound to Lake Washington.
-But they were ahead of their time; the Ship Canal would not be completed until 1917.
+In the 1880s the stream was widened and was called The Outlet, and a gated “splash dam” was built at The Outlet so that water could be released with enough force to float logs from Lake Union, toward Fremont and then eventually toward Ballard.
+Beginning in the 1850s Seattleites saw that it would be possible to cut a canal and that is how Lake Union got its name: the thought was to go through and unite a waterway from Puget Sound to Lake Washington.
+But Seattle’s pioneer canal-planners were ahead of their time; the Ship Canal would not be completed until 1916.

-The earliest Wedgwood residents were Civil War veterans of the Union Army who came to Seattle from other states of the USA in the 1870’s, about ten years after the end of the Civil War.
+The Wedgwood neighborhood did not have any residents or land claimants until the 1870s.
+The earliest Wedgwood residents were Civil War veterans of the Union Army who came to Seattle from other states of the USA, about ten years after the end of the Civil War.
 These settlers came to start new lives “out West.”
 Because of the availability of land in Washington Territory, veterans could receive free land in credit for time served in the war.

-Unlike Fremont’s early development which parallels the founding and growth of Seattle beginning in the 1850’s, Wedgwood did not really get going as a neighborhood until the 1920’s, when neighbors began organizing schools, clubs, churches and a private bus service.
+Unlike Fremont’s early development which parallels the founding and growth of Seattle beginning in the 1850s, Wedgwood did not really get going as a neighborhood until the 1920s, when neighbors began organizing schools, clubs, churches and a private bus service.
 Fremont was one of the earliest recipients of electric streetcar service in 1889, though electricity wasn’t available in private homes in Seattle until after 1900.
 Wedgwood didn’t have electricity of any kind until 1923.
-Wedgwood finally acquired an identity during the population boom following World War Two in the 1940’s.
-Fremont received its name in 1888, had a post office in 1890 and in 1891, with a population of 5,000 people, Fremont was annexed to Seattle.
+Wedgwood finally acquired an identity during the residential housing boom following World War Two in the 1940s.
+Fremont received its name in 1888 and had a post office in 1890.
+In 1891, with a population of 5,000 people, Fremont was annexed to Seattle.
 Wedgwood finally got into the city limits in 1954 and got a post office in 1965.

 For further reference: